 Sustainability strategy: Shaping sustainability strategies and enabling stakeholders to take action in their business.
 You identify opportunities in an organisation and are able to generate a competitive advantage for clients.

-Social innovation: Demonstrating genuine passion for social innovation and creating meaningful change in society.
+Social impact: Demonstrating genuine passion for social innovation and creating meaningful change in society.
 You’re able to drive sustainable products and services from idea to delivery through your leadership and influence.

 Analytical models: Identifying and designing appropriate auditing and assessment models covering areas including: materiality, supply chain, carbon footprint, and social impact – measuring these against global standards.
 You’re able to develop action plans and reporting based on the outcomes of your analysis.